dmoore04/house-of-games-API/README.md

 ## Technologies

-_This REST API is build using the back-end portion of the [PERN stack](https://www.geeksforgeeks.org/what-is-pern-stack/)._
+_This REST API is built using the back-end portion of the [PERN stack](https://www.geeksforgeeks.org/what-is-pern-stack/)._
 | Technology | Description |
 | -------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Node.js** | The core of the project, allows our JavaScript code to be run on a server and enables package integrations with [npm](https://www.npmjs.com/). |